vontainment/v-wordpress-plugin-updater/README.md

 But most of all it's just much easier than any other option.
 You don't need to change code or anything just the name of the zip file upload it and you're done.

-## What Is New
-- Added web admin to api
-- Changed wpgetremote to curl
-- secure HOSTS and Plugins outside webroot

-## To Install
+### To Install In WP

-- Drop in the MU-Plugin from the MU-Plugins directory to your sites.
-Set a key for security in the file.
-Also update api.php address.
+- Drop in the MU-Plugin from the MU-Plugin directory to your sites.
+- Set a key for security in the file.
+- Set api.php url in the file.

+### To Install On Server
 - Upload the api-web-root directories contents to your webserver.
 Open index.php and set username and password.

 ## Change Log

 3/10/23: Added download.php.
 This is the beginning of implementing security.
 The point will be to move the hosts file and the plugin directory outside of the webroot and have downloaded.php route the file requests after validating with the hosts file.

-## WordPress mu-plugin, PHP API and Web GUI for Updating Plugins
+### WordPress mu-plugin, PHP API and Web GUI for Updating Plugins

 This is a WordPress mu-plugin (must-use plugin) along with a PHP API and Web GUI that allows you to update your WordPress plugins from your own server.
 The mu-plugin iterates through all installed plugins and sends the domain, plugin, and version to the API.

 The API compares the domain to a list in the HOSTS file.
 If the domain exists, it checks the plugins against files in the /plugins format, for example, `plugin-slug_1.0.0.zip`, and updates them if a new version is available.
 We have also added a web admin to the API for better user experience.

-Please note that the security of the plugin is basic and there is no major security in place yet.
-We would appreciate any help in making this better.

 ### Using Web GUI

 The Web GUI can have login name and password set in the index.php file.

 The Web GUI is set into 2 sections. the first lets you add a host and key.
 The host is 'domain.com' & the key is 'anything'.
 You can add, edit or delete hosts and keys here.